nurdanaumbetova/Web-Assignment-1-2-3/lab4 web Nurdana/README.md

-# Бросать кубики
+# Roll Dice
-### Автор: Нурдана
+### Author: Nurdanka

-### Как играть:
+### How to play:
-1. Откройте файл `index.html` в браузере.
+1. Open the file in your browser.
-2. Нажмите кнопку "Roll Dice", чтобы бросить кости.
+2. Click the Roll Dice button to roll the dice.
-3. Каждый бросок генерирует случайные значения для двух кубиков.
+3. Each roll generates random values ​​for two dice.
-4. Если выпадает дубль (оба кубика одинаковы), выводится специальное сообщение.
+4. If a double is rolled, a special message is displayed.